African Court on Human and Peoples Rights

 13 November 2024

-Court adjourned compliance hearing, gave State 90 days to file implementation report, and reserved costs.
+Court grants respondent 90 days to file implementation report, reserves costs, and adjourns hearing sine die.

 12 November 2024